 come up and get it, so this gave everyone another chance to

 practice their withering stares.
 I was disappointed; I

-had shaved and combed my hair in an attempt to curry favor.
+had put on my best pair of jeans, shaved and combed my hair in an attempt to curry favor.

 No such luck.